SUWANKIM/KIMSUWAN/index.md

 ## Other Activities
- - IPRC-Kigali in Rwanda(2015)
+ - IPRC-Kigali in Rwanda(july.2015-Aug.2015)
-  : Taught Microsoft office to Rwanda people
+  : Taught Microsoft office and Web building skills to Rwanda people : Volunteer
-  : Volunteer

  - Startup 'Telentravel(2017)